Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Acknowledgments

 \section{Acknowledgments}

-We are grateful for support from NASA Ames Research Center, NASA Advanced Exploration systems (AES) program, NASA Earth Science Technology Office (ESTO), and NASA Transformative Aeronautic Concepts Program (TACP), and also for support from AFRL Information Directorate under grant F4HBKC4162G001.
+We are grateful for support from NASA Ames Research Center, NASA Advanced Exploration systems (AES) program, and NASA Transformative Aeronautic Concepts Program (TACP), and also for support from AFRL Information Directorate under grant F4HBKC4162G001.
+TSH acknowledges support from the Department of Energy Office of Science Early Career Research Program.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 We would like to thank Jack Wells, Don Maxwell, and Jim Rogers for their help in making Summit simulations possible and for providing hardware utilization statistics.
 This manuscript has been authored by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
 The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. (http://energy.gov/downloads/doe-public-access-plan).